 Often a free trial offer will require you to provide your credit card information for a nominal shipping fee.
 However, once you accept the offer and the company has your payment information, you may be charged for products you never intended to order.

 Read up on both the company (reviews and contact information) and the terms and conditions of the offer.

-Be sure to monitor your financial statements: if you see charges you didn’t agree to, contact the company directly to cancel future charges and if that doesn’t work, contact your credit card company to dispute the charges.
+Be sure to monitor your financial statements: if you see charges you did not agree to, contact the company directly to cancel future charges and if that does not work, contact your credit card company to dispute the charges.

 Be wary of signing up to receive products or services that claim to be “free.”

 Be a fraud fighter!
 If you can spot a scam, you can stop a scam.

 Visit the AARP Fraud Watch Network at www.aarp.org/fraudwatchnetwork or call the AARP Fraud Watch Helpline at 1-877-908-3360 and speak to trained staff or volunteers for help with a fraud encounter.